ShinobuAmasaki/forgex/README.md

 Forgex is managed by [Fortran Package Manager (FPM)](https://fpm.fortran-lang.org/index.html), providing basic processing of regular expression, and as a freely available under the MIT license.

-The engine's core algorithm uses a DFA approach.
+The engine's core algorithm uses a Deterministic Finite Automaton (DFA) approach.
 This choice was focused on runtime performance.

 ## Features